demisto/content/Packs/CofenseIntelligenceV2/Integrations/CofenseIntelligenceV2/README.md

 Use the Cofense Intelligence integration to check the reputation of URLs, IP addresses, file hashes, and email addresses.
 This integration was integrated and tested with version 2 of Cofense Intelligence

+Some changes have been made that might affect your existing content.
+For more information, see [Breaking Changes](#Breaking-changes-from-previous-versions-of-this-integration).

 Search for threats associated with an indicator.
 The verdict (Unknown, Benign, Suspicious, Malicious) of each threat is determined by the impact (None, Minor, Moderate, Major) of its associated web locations as detected in cofense,  along with a threshold value that is being set by the user (when configuring the instance):